djthorpe/gopi/doc/EGL.md

   * `"DX"` when you want to draw pixels onto the surface
   * `"OpenVG"` when you want to use 2D vector graphics
-  * `"OpenGL"` when you want to use 3D vector graphics
+  * `"OpenGL_ES"` when you want to use 3D vector graphics

+You can use the function `GetSupportedClientAPIs()` in order to get an array of values which can be used.

 Here's an example where you create a background and set the pixels in the background to red.
 After every change of the bitmap, you'll need to "flush" the surface to indiate the surface contents have changed: